 The Citation 650 (3,6,7) flying at Mach 0.85

-The Citation 650 also holds it place as one of the fastest business jets ever produced.
-Any pilot would agree that 0.851 Mach and a 51000ft. service ceiling is nothing to sneeze at, and I do see 0.85 Mach in this aircraft, fairly often.
+Citation 650 also holds its place as one of the fastest business jets ever produced.
+Any pilot would agree that 0.851 Mach and a 51,000 ft. service ceiling is nothing to sneeze at, and I do see 0.85 Mach in this aircraft fairly often.
 From a pilot’s point of view, I consider the Citation 650 a very light fingertip flying aircraft.
 The control surfaces are much lighter than even the Dassault Falcon 10 or 20 or 50 fleet.
 While the Authur Q units assisting the control steering of the Dassault Falcon fleet is a great system, I find the aileron boost control feel on the 650 Citation is both lighter and has a more responsive superior feel.

 Depending on the mission at hand, I would certainly consider recommending any business jet owner to take a very close look at the Citation 650.
 Considering many of the Citation 650’s on the used aircraft market can be bought for around $1M dollars.
 I have even met Citation 650 owners that aren’t afraid to put $2M in upgrades in their Citation 650’s, simply saying “I am not afraid to put money in this aircraft, because a comparable aircraft that will do the same mission would cost many times this amount.”
 And they love their 650.